Italians vote in early elections on September 25. All 400 seats in the Chamber of Deputies and 200 elected seats in the Senate will be contested.

 - The far-right Brothers of Italy and center-left Democratic Party have been neck and neck in the polls with 24-25 and 21-23 percent support, respectively.
 But the combined right is clearly ahead with 45 to 48 percent against 28-29 percent for the left.

-- The League is in third place with 12-13 percent, but its popularity has come down from a high of 35 percent two years ago.
-Matteo Salvini made a huge mistake when he blew up his coalition with the Five Star Movement in 2019, which paved the way for first the center-left government of Giuseppe Conte and then the unity government of Mario Draghi.
+- The League is in third place with 12-13 percent.
+Its popularity has come down from a high of 35 percent two years ago.
+Matteo Salvini made a huge mistake when he blew up his coalition with the Five Star Movement in 2019, which paved the way first for the center-left government of Giuseppe Conte, which was succeeded by the unity government of Mario Draghi.

 - Conte’s Five Star Movement has also disappointed voters, going down from 33 percent support in the 2018 election to 11-14 percent in the polls.
 It has been further weakened by the defection of outgoing foreign minister Luigi Di Maio’s Civic Commitment, which is polling at 1 percent.